zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > to indicate that the request should only be processed
 > if one-hop onion services are supported.

+Features are properties of specific requests.
+It is not guaranteed that the set of supported features is the same from one request to the next.
+(For example, different methods, or the same method on different objects, or on the same object in different state(s), might support different sets of features.)

+Therefore a client MUST indicate its need for features in *every* applicable request.
+A client MUST NOT retain information about features apparently supported and then rely on the same feature being supported in future requests.

+When trying to work with multiple server implementations, a client SHOULD simply try its available strategies in sequence, attempting what it considers the "best" approach first, tolerating "not supported" errors, and falling back to compatibility code.
+Is is NOT USUALLY RECOMMENDED for a client to attempt to optimise this process by remembering which method(s) were previously successful (and/or which feature(s) were previously supported).

 #### Breaking changes